CephalofairGames/frosthaven-faq/index.md

 <p><b>Can I poison multiple enemies in one turn with the persistent of Skull Collection (1)?</b>  Yes as long as you have enough trophies.</p>

+<p><b>Grim Trophies (4, bot)</b>(1) While this is one Action, each Move and each Attack are <i>individual Abilities</i>.
+The action basically queues up a series of Move and Attack abilities for you to perform.
+(2) You cannot add more Move and Attack abilities to this Action if you gain more Trophies during it.
+All the Move and Attack abilities are queued up as soon as the Action is played.</p>

 </details>
 <br>